ktor/dotfiles/README.md

 * `Esc` - vi mode for bash
 * `$ alert` - notifies when long running command has ended syntax: log_running_command; alert
 * `$ tmux` uses vi bindings for copy mode Ctrl-B [, paste in any tmux window with Ctrl-B ]
-* clean_maven_local_repository.sh` cleans leftover files in maven repository that sometimes block library updates
+* `$ clean_maven_local_repository.sh` cleans leftover files in maven repository that sometimes block library updates
-* `dotfiles-pull.sh` installs dotfiles in current directory
+* `$ dotfiles-pull.sh` installs dotfiles in current directory
+* `$ patch_gradle.sh` patches gradle libnative-platform.so for all gradle
+  versions installed with wrapper
+* `$ patch_node.sh` patches `node` executables in recursively for current directory and all descendats, used when local node executable is installed with gradle/maven
+* `$ catcolor` adds code highlighting for cat output
+* `$ curljson` adds code prettyfier and highlighting for curl json output
+* `$ commit-merge` calls git commit with default merge commit message as a template that you can edit before commiting